pwncollege/intro-to-cybersecurity-dojo/web-security/level-1/DESCRIPTION.md

 ----
 **HINT:**
-Make sure what you're trying to query is what is actually being received by the server!
+If you're wondering why your solution isn't working, make sure what you're trying to query is what is actually being received by the server!
 `curl -v [url]` can show you the exact bytes that curl is sending over.